 Introduction to Aggregate Function in PostgreSQL

 PostgreSQL aggregate functions are used to compute the set of input values in one result.
 It produced a single result for an entire group of tables.
-PostgreSQL aggregate functions used to produce a summarized set of results.
+PostgreSQL aggregate functions are used to create a summarized set of results.
 They return results based on a group of rows set.
-Aggregate functions will treat all rows of a table as a group by default.
-The statement like group by clause of the select statement is used to divide all rows into smaller groups or chunks.
-Aggregate functions support for aggregating multiple rows in a single dataset.
+Aggregate functions will treat all table rows as a group by default.
+Like the group by clause of the select statement, the statement divides all rows into smaller groups or chunks.
+Aggregate functions support aggregating multiple rows in a single dataset.
 We can see a list of aggregate functions using the \df command.

 Various Aggregate Functions in PostgreSQL

-Below is the list of aggregate functions in PostgreSQL is as follows.
+Below is the list of aggregate functions in PostgreSQL as follows.

 - COUNT